dazzaji/onagents/docs/1_background/README.md

 And that subsequent hearing did happen, on Sept 16th, 2024.
 You can enjoy the presentations and disusssion [here](https://www.dazzagreenwood.com/p/legislative-hearing-on-llm-agents).

-There was a talk I gave at the most recent Stanford CodeX LLM x Legal Hackathon on the topic of LLM Agents and the Law.
+There was a talk I gave at the most recent [Stanford CodeX LLM x Legal Hackathon](https://law.stanford.edu/event/llm-x-law-hackathon-stanford-4) on the topic of LLM Agents and the Law.

+I spoke earlier this month of AI Agents and the Law at the [American Bar Association 2024 Artificial Intelligence and Robotics National Institute](https://www.americanbar.org/groups/science_technology/events_cle/scitech-air-ni).

 _____